readthedocs/readthedocs.org/docs/faq.rst

 We don't support allowing folks to change the slug for their versions.
 But you can rename the branch/tag to achieve this.
-If that isn't enough, you can ask to team to do this `creating an issue <https://github.com/rtfd/readthedocs.org/issues/new>`__.
+If that isn't enough, you can ask to team to do this by `creating an issue <https://github.com/rtfd/readthedocs.org/issues/new>`__.

 Help, my build passed but my documentation page is 404 Not Found!
 -----------------------------------------------------------------